 Semi-Decentralized Load Sequencing Technology

-This is the next big elephant in the room concerning the advancement of technology in the transportation industry as a whole.
-The picture is still fuzzy but in essence, it comes down to implementing technology that optimizes dispatch times throughout the industry.
+This is the next big elephant in the room concerning the advancement of technology in the trucking industry as a whole.
+The picture is still fuzzy but in essence, it comes down to implementing technology that optimizes dispatch times throughout the trucking industry.
 Imagine a world where a dispatcher in Bakersfield California can see predictive models from a terminal in Duluth, Minnesota.
-Data would be passed through a series of Machine Learning formulas that show the most optimal setup for a successful trip.
-The driver, the truck, the highways to take, etc. Taking these decisions out of the brains of dispatchers who are oftentimes at the whim of minimal data and enabling an advanced computational machine to do it, has far-reaching implications in a positive direction.
+Data would be passed through a series of machine-learning formulas that show the most optimal setup for a successful trip.
+The driver, the truck, the highways to take, etc. Taking these decisions out of the brains of dispatchers who are often at the whim of minimal data and enabling an advanced computational machine to do it, has far-reaching implications in a positive direction.

 Where the Road Leads

 The depth of potential improvements companies will see in the coming years is extraordinary.
 Freight should move faster, safer, and with less cost per mile.
 This isn’t to say that “Uncle Sam” won’t implement certain taxes to keep its boot on the necks of early adopters though.
 Making it vital for company owners to remain resourceful, open-minded, and cooperative with third-party service providers, about integrating into new opportunities.
 Most companies are unwilling or fearful of change due to uncertainty.
 But with the right outlook, companies can almost seamlessly transition to new operational structures one piece at a time with minimal discomfort.